What is Autism?

-ASCs are lifelong developmental disabilities that affect how a person communicates with, and relates to, other people.
+Autism is a lifelong neurodevelopmental condition that affect how a person communicates with, and relates to, other people.
 It also affects how they make sense of the world around them.
-ASCs, sometimes called Autism, Asperger’s Syndrome or ASDs, are spectrum conditions, meaning that, whilst all people with ASCs share certain difficulties, their condition will affect them in different ways.
+Autism is a spectrum meaning that, whilst all people with Autism show behaviours that fit with the criteria for diagnosis they will be affected in different ways. s.

 Who are the MAAT?

-We are a team of multi-disciplinary professionals who specialise in the assessment of childhood Autism Spectrum Conditions.
-Our team includes a Clinical Psychologist, a Child & Adolescent Psychiatrist, Neurodevelopmental Nurses, an Assistant Psychologist, Specialist Teachers from Pupil Support Services (PSS) and a Medical Secretary.
-We conduct diagnostic assessments for children and young people who suspect they may be on the Autism Spectrum throughout Tameside and Glossop.
+We are a team of multi-disciplinary professionals who specialise in the assessment of Autism for Children and young people.
+Our team includes a Clinical Psychologist, a Child & Adolescent Psychiatrist, Neurodevelopmental Nurses, an Assistant Psychologist and a Speech and Language Therapist.
+We conduct diagnostic Autism assessments for children and young people located within in the Tameside and Glossop area..

 How do you refer a child to the MAAT?

-If parents and school wish to pursue a referral to MAAT, a 12-week pre-referral social communication programme is commenced, so that interventions for identified social communication difficulties can start immediately.
-This includes identifying social communication goals and developing an action plan of social communication strategies
+If parents and school wish to pursue a referral to MAAT, a pre-referral social communication programme is commenced, so that interventions for identified social communication differences can start immediately.
+This includes identifying social communication goals and developing an action plan of social communication strategies.
+This plan is then reviewed by both parents and school before submitting the referral.

 What will happen on the MAAT pathway?

-The assessment will begin with an initial comprehensive assessment of the child’s behavioural, emotional and mental health needs and risk, carried out by a mental health practitioner.
+The assessment will begin with an initial comprehensive assessment of the child’s behavioural, risks and emotional and mental health needs.
+This assessment is carried out by a mental health practitioner based within Tameside and Glossop CAMHS.
+This practitioner will also enquire about your child’s developmental history.
+This information is then shared with a senior member of the MAAT team to discuss the next steps.

-The final stage is a structured observation of interaction and play and/or the Autism Diagnostic Observation Schedule (ADOS), a semi-structured observational assessment of communication, social interaction, play and restricted and repetitive behaviours.
+Your child or young person may be offered to attend a structured observation or the Autism Diagnostic Observation Schedule (ADOS).
+The ADOS is a semi-structured observational assessment of communication, social interaction, play and restricted and repetitive behaviours.

-All of the information gathered is then discussed by the MAAT team in a formulation meeting and an assessment outcome is agreed.
+All of the information gathered from referral documents, initial assessment, developmental history and clinical observation is then discussed by the MAAT team in a formulation meeting.
+An assessment outcome is then agreed.
 Following this, a feedback appointment will be arranged with the parent(s)/carer(s)/ young person if appropriate.

 Additional Support